-The Mattaceunk Project, in combination with the other existing hydroelectric projects located in the Penobscot River Basin, cumulatively affects water quality, downstream aquatic habitat, and migratory fish species (i.e., Atlantic salmon, American eel, American shad, alewife, and blueback herring).
+Today, the Mattaceunk Project, in combination with the other hydroelectric projects that still exist in the Penobscot River Basin (see figure 1), cumulatively affects water quality, downstream aquatic habitat, and migratory fish species (i.e., Atlantic salmon, American eel, American shad, alewife, and blueback herring).

 Under existing project operations, water quality at the Mattaceunk Project is consistent with Maine DEP's state water quality standards for Class C aquatic life criteria, and demonstrates that the structure and function of the resident biological community is maintained.
 With no proposed changes in operation, the project would have minimal cumulative effects on water quality in the Penobscot River.